-Demographic information on current residents of the Project Area was provided by Esri Business Analyst, a respected vendor of demographic and economic data.
-The age of the housing stock and whether the occupied units were leased or owned in the Project Area were determined through Esri based on 2010 U.S. Census data.
-Other information in Part II of the Housing Impact Study was provided by Goodman Williams Group and reliable secondary sources, as noted in the tables.
+Demographic inforfnation. oh Current residents, of the Project Area was provided by Esri Business Analysjlj a respected vendor of demographic and economic data.
+The age of the housing stock £hd Whemerithe discupied unit's were leased or owned in the Project Area were determined through Esri based on 2010 U;S. Census data.
+Other information in Part II of the Housing Impact Study; was provided by Goodman Williams Group and reliable secondary sources, as noted in the fables.
 Some of the information is presented by Community Area.
 The Project Area falls within the Belmont Cragin and Portage Park community areas.